linqiaozhi/log-cases/README.md

 # Automated Case Log Entry

-This repository contains an automated script for submitting cases to ACGME Case Log website.
+This repository contains an automated script for submitting cases to Case Log website.

 ## Instructions
 1. Export the cases from Epic, on your own computer